Chart Color Schemes

 AreaSearch assessment of residential development drivers sees a low level of activity in Woodcroft, placing the area among the bottom 25% of areas assessed nationally

-Woodcroft has seen approximately 12 new homes approved annually over the past five financial years, totalling around 62 homes.
-As of FY-26, there have been 34 approvals recorded.
-Over these five years, an average of 1.4 new residents per year arrived for each new home built, indicating a balanced supply and demand market with stable conditions.
-The average construction cost value of new dwellings was $434,000 during this period.
+AreaSearch analysis of ABS building approval numbers, allocated from statistical area data, indicates Woodcroft has seen approximately 12 new homes approved per year over the past five financial years, totalling an estimated 62 homes.
+As of FY-26, 47 approvals have been recorded.
+On average, 1.4 new residents arrive per new home per year between FY-21 and FY-25, suggesting a balanced supply and demand market with stable conditions.
+The average expected construction cost value for new dwellings is $434,000, indicating a focus on the premium segment with upmarket properties.

 Frequently Asked Questions - Development